core-coin/atoms-rs/crates/transport/README.md

-# alloy-transport
+# atoms-transport

 <!-- TODO: More links and real doctests -->

-Low-level Ethereum JSON-RPC transport abstraction.
+Low-level Core JSON-RPC transport abstraction.

 This crate handles RPC connection and request management.
 It builds an `RpcClient` on top of the [tower `Service`] abstraction, and provides futures for simple and batch RPC requests as well as a unified `TransportError` type.

-[alloy-provider]: ../provider/
+[atoms-provider]: ../provider/
 [tower `Service`]: https://docs.rs/tower/latest/tower/trait.Service.html

 ## Usage